On the second partial Global Euler-Poincare characteristics for Galois cohomology: Introduction

-This theorem provides the optimal upper bound for the general formula of the second partial Euler–Poincar\'e characteristic $\chi_{2}(G_{K,S},M)$.
-Moreover, it shows that by suitably enlarging the set of primes by a finite set—which can be chosen disjoint from any prescribed set of primes of density zero—the upper bound can be attained, thereby yielding an explict formula.
+This theorem provides the optimal upper bound for the general formula of the second partial Euler--Poincar\'e characteristic $\chi_{2}(G_{K,S},M)$.
+Moreover, it shows that the upper bound can be attained by suitably enlarging the set of primes by a finite set, which can be chosen to be disjoint from any prescribed set of primes of density zero, thereby yielding an explicit formula.

 The proof strategy of the theorem involves a comparison between the \'etale cohomology groups and the Galois cohomology groups, along with an exact computation of the \'etale cohomology groups.
-In addition, the proof of the second part of the theorem relies on results due to Schmidt, Labute, among others.
+Furthermore, the third part of the theorem is established by refining the techniques of Schmidt \cite{MR2365909}.